GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 The ``TOURISM_INTERSECTION_MARGIN`` setting defines the maximum distance (in meters) within which touristic contents and events are considered related to other objects (treks, POIs, services, etc.).

-This setting is especially useful to reduce the number of tourism contents displayed around a trek, in order to improve readability and performance in the map interface.
+This setting is especially useful to reduce the number of tourism contents displayed around a trek, in order to improve readability and performance in the map interface (in the API, Geotrek-rando, Geotrek-widget...).

 .. md-tab-set::
     :name: tourism-intersection-margin-tabs